How to manage term templates for business glossary

 Manage term templates and custom attributes

 Using term templates, you can create custom attributes, group them together and apply a template while creating terms.
-Once a term is created, the template associated with the term cannot be changed.
+Once a term is created, the template associated with the term can't be changed.

 On the Glossary terms page, select Manage term templates.

-The page shows both system as well as custom attributes.
+The page shows both system and custom attributes.
 Select the Custom tab to create or edit term templates.

 Select + New term template and enter a template name and description.